Mounted skeleton of Tyrannosaurus rex

 18/yo Paleo-art nerd aiming to be a paleontologist, my blood is replaced by ink.
 I'm really a fan of pseudosuchians, playing the piano, FNaF, anything Fujimoto writes and draws, and many other things.
 Btw: GET ME OUT OF VENEZUELA

-Postdoc at The Open Universityπ¦ DPhil @oxfordbiology.bsky.social πͺ² Biodiversity, ecology, species distributions, landscape genomics, conservation π³
+Postdoc at The Open Universityπ¦ DPhil @oxfordbiology.bsky.social πͺ² Biodiversity, climate, ecology, species distributions, landscape genomics, conservation π³

-Senior lecturer (Assoc Prof) at University of Liverpool, Evolutionary Morphology & Biomechanics (EMB) research group πMostly cranial form & function in mammals πππ¦ππ¦ππ¦π¦¬π¦
+Senior lecturer (Assoc.
+Prof.) at University of Liverpool, Evolutionary Morphology & Biomechanics (EMB) research group πMostly cranial form & function in mammals πππ¦ππ¦ππ¦π¦¬π¦

 Doctor of Palaeontology.
 Leftist YouTuber and Podcaster.
 Transsexual Disaster.
 SFF Author.
 She/Her